Àrea Metropolitana de Barcelona: Metropolitan Council

 The Metropolitan Council is the highest governing body of the AMB.
 Its responsibilities include the appointment and dismissal of the AMB presidency; the approval of the Metropolitan Action Plan, which includes projects and services developed by the AMB during the term; the approval of laws and regulations, as well as the establishment of the metropolitan services fees.

 The Metropolitan Council currently comprises 90 metropolitan councillors.
 Each of the 36 municipalities has a number of members in proportion to their demographic weight.
 The mayors of the municipalities are ex officio members of the Council, in addition to the councillors appointed by the Town Councils whose number increases until covering the one stipulated for each municipality.

+Results to the Metropolitan Council

 Governing Board

 The Governing Board is the body that assists the president in the everyday work of the metropolitan administration.

 Tasks are delegated by the Metropolitan Council and the president, with the aim of facilitating the decision making and the work of the metropolitan administration.

 The Governing Board comprises the AMB president and the metropolitan councillors appointed by the president at the proposal of the Metropolitan Council, and it meets at least twice a month.